Tuesday, June 28, 2016

 PRE-CHORUS:

-For Christmas I would like love and not hate—
+For Christmas I'd like love and not hate—

 I’d like a world that has only that trait.